ozagrivyi/exchangeService/README.md

 1. Prerequisities:
 Make shure that docker is installed and add to path.
+2. Authentication:
+Spring basic auth with in-memory aurhentication has been used, so you can set it up via Postman or just pass 'Authorization' header in each request.
+User:
+	Login: user1
+	Password: user1Secret
+Header:
+	Authorization: "Basic dXNlcjE6dXNlcjFTZWNyZXQ="
 2. Launching:
 To launch currency exchange service you should use run.bat (available in the root of the project).
 You can use the following rest services when docker image is composed and deployed: